 Kathryn is a judge of the 2019 Dorothea Mackellar Poetry Competition.

-During author talks, Kathryn shares what inspired and shaped her stories, in a talk titled, ‘My Life as a Book’.
-The content varies dependent on the age group, touching on topics of bullying, friendships, identity, self-worth, sibling rivalry, sporting excellence, rural living, a glimpse at Antarctica, and – creative things kids can do without a TV!
+During author talks, Kathryn shares what inspired her stories.
+Content varies dependent on the age group, touching on topics of bullying, friendships, identity, self-worth, sibling rivalry, sporting excellence, rural living, a glimpse at Antarctica, and creative things kids can do without a TV!

-During workshops, Kat engages participants with poetry and wordplay, equipping participants with fun and creative techniques that they can then take away and apply to all writing.
-Kat has an extensive bank of activities to choose from, to suit poets of all ages and abilities – including adults.
+During workshops, Kat engages participants of all ages with poetry and wordplay, equipping them with fun and creative techniques that can be applied to all writing.

-Kat also offers short-burst staff poetry workshops for teachers in both Primary and Secondary contexts, with specific activities to engage students across curriculum areas.
+Kat also offers short-burst poetry workshops for staff in both Primary and Secondary contexts, with specific activities to engage students across curriculum areas.

 Kathryn’s poetry workshop for counsellors equips them with a variety of engaging activities to add to their professional toolbox, when working with troubled children.

 To enquire about an Author Visit, contact Kat via the contact form below.
 (Your information is not visible to the public.)
 Kathryn is also registered with SpeakersInk, Becky’s Literary Bookings and Creative Net.